dchang56/gct-pytorch/README.md

 I did not implement the synthetic parts of the paper, and I've left quite a bit of alternative model architecture and training details in the code (which I think is appropriate given the engineering-heavy and experimental nature of the project).

 Here is an example of a bash script to run experiments.
-There are two possible tasks: mortality predictio and readmission prediction.
+There are two possible tasks: mortality prediction and readmission prediction.
 Just assign either 'expired' or 'readmission' as the `LABEL_KEY`

 ```bash
 export DATA_DIR='data dir'